 CVS has officially stopped selling cigarettes and other tobacco products, a move that will cost the pharmacy chain about $2 billion in annual profits.
 It's difficult to say if this will affect smoking.
 For now, the ban is most significant for what it represents symbolically.

 With kids working and playing in close contact and sharing supplies and equipment, schools can be hotbeds for infection.
 Each year, K-12 students miss about 60 million school days due to colds and the flu combined.
 But these five approaches can help reduce their chance of spreading infections and getting sick.

 A survey of more than 5,000 U.S. veterans receiving mental health services from the Veterans Health Administration found general satisfaction, but also significant room for improvement among all areas studied.
-Patients with a substance use disorder were less satisfied than others and were less likely to report that staff listened to them or respected their decisions.

 Last week, President Obama signed a bill to overhaul care provided by the Veterans Health Administration.
 This is an important step, but attention to veterans' experiences receiving care, particularly veterans in need of mental health and substance use care, should be an essential component to ongoing efforts to improve quality.

 No amount of research can save those who've already perished from Ebola in West Africa, but our capacity to learn from such tragedies is a silver lining that has historically enhanced global resilience to disease.
 With that in mind, here are six key lessons from the outbreak.

 A systematic review revealed that vaccines administered to U.S. children are very safe, and side effects are extremely rare.
 The small risk of side effects must be weighed against the great protective benefits these vaccines provide.

 Gaining a better understanding of the factors that influence the evidence-based treatment sustainment may lead to more effective dissemination strategies and ultimately improve the quality of care being delivered in community-based addiction treatment settings.